katzlbt/VintageApothecaryLabels/README.md

 Creates SVG files for each JSON input file using a mustache template.

-    * -i directory ... change input directory from default jsons
-    * -o directory ... change output directory from default svgs
-    * -t file ... change mustache template from default ApothecaryLabel.mustache
+    -i directory ... change input directory from default jsons -o directory ... change output directory from default svgs -t file ... change mustache template from default ApothecaryLabel.mustache

 ### make-pdf.sh

 Puts SVGs into a PDF file for printing.

-    * -g specifies ... the geometry e.g. 2x 3x 4x for how many columns of labels.
+    -g specifies ... the geometry e.g. 2x 3x 4x for how many columns of labels.
 This determines the resulting size.
-    * -i directory ... changes the input directory from ./jsons to your choice
-    * -f file1,file2,... optionally manually select files to (re)print
+    -i directory ... changes the input directory from ./jsons to your choice -f file1,file2,... optionally manually select files to (re)print

 ### Hints

 Get PostIt full-page paper and print the labels onto it.
-They can be easily be changed later.
-Coat the labels using a clear paint spray.
+Use a paper cutter to split them.
+They can easily be changed later.
+Coat the labels using a clear paint spray to fixate the toner and make them washable.

 ## INSTALLATION